CITE Awards Program

 • Engraved Award.

-This award goes to an individual who has previously won either the Community, Leadership, Learning, Tech Partner, or Advocacy awards and/or has demonstrated a long-standing dedication to the education community and is near retirement.
+This award goes to an individual who has previously won either the Community, Leadership, Learning, Tech Partner, or Advocacy awards and has demonstrated a long-standing dedication to the education community.
 Recipient is inducted into the CITE Hall of Fame.
 This award is given only when a deserving recipient is identified by CITE.

 Winners Receive: